needle-mirror/com.unity.sequences/Documentation~/sequence-assets-window.md

 ### Renaming a Sequence Asset or Variant

+To rename a Sequence Asset or Sequence Asset Variant:
+1. Right-click it and select **Rename**.
+2. Type the new name.
-To rename a Sequence Asset or a Sequence Asset Variant, select it twice, then type the new name and press the Enter key or click anywhere to confirm the renaming.
+3. Press the Enter key or click anywhere to confirm the renaming.

 When you rename a Sequence Asset, this also renames its Variants if they were still named after it.